MicrosoftDocs/cpp-docs/docs/c-language/conversions-from-unsigned-integral-types.md

 printf_s( "%hd\n", j );   // Prints -3
 ```

-When converting an unsigned integer to a floating-point type, if the original value cannot be represented exactly in the result type, the result will be the next higher or lower representable value.
+When converting an unsigned integer to a floating-point type, if the original value can't be represented exactly in the result type, the result will be the next higher or lower representable value.

-See [Storage of Basic Types](../c-language/storage-of-basic-types.md) for information about the sizes of integral and floating-point types.
+See [Storage of basic types](../c-language/storage-of-basic-types.md) for information about the sizes of integral and floating-point types.

 The following table summarizes conversions from unsigned integral types.

-## Conversions from unsigned integral types table
+## Table of conversions from unsigned integral types

 |From|To|Method|
 |----------|--------|------------|